 7. Photos of frost crystals and Macro mode

 Winter is a perfect time of year to take pictures in Macro mode.
-The frost is everywhere, especially on plants which looks like a fairy!
+The frost is everywhere, especially on plants which look like a fairy!
 Don’t be afraid of Macro mode, zoom to the maximum into the selected item and enjoy a great effect.

 8. Photos of falling snow

 Falling snow looks beautiful, however, it is hard to capture its beauty on pictures.
 If we set the too slow shutter speed, falling snow will look like white strands falling from the sky.
 On the other hand, if the shutter speed is too fast, falling snow will be visible in the form of white dots.
-It is a small, however, very important detail so try to find a golden mean.
+It is a small but very important detail so try to find a golden mean.